What is the goal of the first-preparatory work?

 Why do we use animal substances like blood, urine, and bones?

-In order to get the Lapis Medicinalis Microcosmi, which could then be unified with the Lapis Medicinalis Macrocosmi obtained in a more general way.
+To get the Lapis Medicinalis Microcosmi, which could then be unified with the Lapis Medicinalis Macrocosmi obtained in a more general way.

 If it is true that we cannot collect Spiritus Mundi from the Sun, what is the magnetization for in the first work?